Psychology Department & Neuroscience Program

 Office: ISC 1149

-A second area of study extends my interest in visual and motor representation into the perception of art and architecture and the quantification of the aesthetic experience.
-Studies include the use of looking time as a predictor of aesthetic success or preference and the examination of eye movements in contextualized and decontextualized abstract works across typical and atypical populations.
-In addition, we are examining the theoretical relationship between the cognitive and neural processes mediating visual perception and the individual response to artistic works at the visual, emotional, and analytical level.
+A second area of study extends my interest in representation into the perception of art and architecture and the quantification of the aesthetic experience.
+Studies include the use of looking time, eye movements, and EEG to examine the aesthetic experience and/or preference in contextualized and decontextualized situations across typical and atypical populations.

 Click here for information about the Psychology major.